 On the other hand, you can certainly just enjoy the waterfall from a far and from all different angles here.

 You will have the moss covered Virje waterfall out in front pouring down into a couple pools down below.
 It is just a great scenic site to take in and relax at, as you enjoy one of the lesser known attractions of Slovenia.

 Once all complete down below, you will need to retrace your steps back up to the parking lot area.
 From here you can follow signs to the other two nearby attractions if you are up for some additional time around the area.

 6) Where to Stay in Bovec

 If you are visiting the Virje Waterfall, you will most likely be staying in the nearby town of Bovec.
-Here is a great place to stay for a few days as you explore the area and take part of other highlights such as the Soca Trail.

 That about wraps up a guide to the Slap Virje Waterfall near Bovec, Slovenia.
 If you have any questions or comments, be sure to add them in below.